 Ok I know this one sounds a little strange, but since coming back from Australia my attitude towards walking has completely changed.
-Making a deliberate choice to factor more pedestrian time into our daily routines is a really great way to reduce our carbon footprint, whilst also having a load of personal benefits.
+Making a deliberate choice to factor more pedestrian time into our daily routines is a really great way to live a more sustainable lifestyle; reducing our carbon footprint whilst also having a load of personal benefits.

 Now I live in London, so I’m not exactly driving round in a car all the time, I spend nearly all of my time on public transport or on foot as it is.
 But while we were in Australia our lack of vehicle, sometimes lack of public transport and abundance of good weather led us to a lot of walking, and the return to England really made me miss the pedestrian time that had become somewhat part of our routine.
 Though I scoff at tourists who are going to try and take the tube between Leicester Square and Covent Garden, I’ve also never specifically had a walk set as part of my routine in the UK.

 I got back to the country in early December, and by the time it got to New Years I was missing my lack of on-foot time.
 I was home in the North, where all public transport stops at 6pm on New Year’s Eve, and I decided to walk the 2 miles to my friends party on the other side of the river, *gasp*.
 Partly this was because I wanted an hour to myself after being constantly surrounded by people for the holidays (introvert problems, am I right?), and partly it was because I really missed walking.
 Several people tried hard to offer me a ride, but I insisted I had chosen to walk and yes I did really want to.

 So I set off, I walked my two miles armed with a good podcast, and gosh did I feel good after.
 Not only had I obviously not contributed to any carbon emissions, I’d had a lovely bit of exercise with minimal effort.